-Postoperative hypoxia is a well-recognised complication of major surgery that may have a detrimental impact on patient outcomes.1 Postoperative hypoxia due to the intraoperative development of atelectasis may initially be mild, but it frequently progresses to become established respiratory failure (RF),^{2,3} which has significant associated morbidity and mortality.3 Whilst the impact of any intervention on overall mortality in elective surgical populations is often difficult to quantify due to a low baseline risk, the potential to reduce other adverse healthcare-related events has significant implications for improvement of patient outcomes and economic factors.1 pathogenesis of The postoperative RF multifactorial in origin with the development and progression of atelectasis, which may begin intraoperatively and be compounded by a multitude of perioperative factors such as patient discomfort, immobility, and fluid shifts, recognised as being pivotal in the development of established postoperative RF.11 Approaches to postoperative RF management should always include an appropriate analgaesia regime - often multimodal in delivery to allow patient mobilisation and engagement with therapy whilst ensuring maximal patient comfort - as well as specific interventions to prevent and reverse atelectasis.
+Postoperative hypoxia is a well-recognised complication of major surgery that may have a detrimental impact on patient outcomes.
+Postoperative hypoxia due to the intraoperative development of atelectasis may initially be mild, but it frequently progresses to become established respiratory failure (RF), which has significant associated morbidity and mortality.
+Whilst the impact of any intervention on overall mortality in elective surgical populations is often difficult to quantify due to a low baseline risk, the potential to reduce other adverse healthcare-related events has significant implications for improvement of patient outcomes and economic factors.

-Established RF is a common reason for invasive ventilation of surgical patients, with up to 20% of all ventilated intensive care unit (ICU) patients being ventilated due to postoperative RF.4
+Established RF is a common reason for invasive ventilation of surgical patients, with up to 20% of all ventilated intensive care unit (ICU) patients being ventilated due to postoperative RF.

-Postoperative RF may occur following a wide range of major surgical procedures,5 including cardiac,6 thoracic,7 vascular,8 and abdominal operations.9 It is estimated that as many as 40% of patients will develop respiratory problems following abdominal surgery.10 As such, the management of complications and RF following major surgery is an area of great interest and research focus.
+Postoperative RF may occur following a wide range of major surgical procedures, including cardiac, thoracic, vascular, and abdominal operations.
+It is estimated that as many as 40% of patients will develop respiratory problems following abdominal surgery.
+As such, the management of complications and RF following major surgery is an area of great interest and research focus.